Pathfinder: Wrath of the Righteous - Enhanced Edition on Steam - User reviews, Price & Information

 Embark on a journey to a realm overrun by demons in a new epic RPG from the creators of the critically acclaimed Pathfinder: Kingmaker.
 Explore the nature of good and evil, learn the true cost of power, and rise as a Mythic Hero capable of deeds beyond mortal expectations.

-Pathfinder: Wrath of the Righteous - Enhanced Edition is a psychological horror, medieval and dark game developed by Owlcat Games and published by Owlcat Games and META Publishing.
+Pathfinder: Wrath of the Righteous - Enhanced Edition is a adventure, turn-based combat and singleplayer game developed by Owlcat Games and published by Owlcat Games and META Publishing.

 Released on September 02nd 2021 is available on Windows and MacOS in 8 languages: English, French, German, Spanish - Spain, Russian, Simplified Chinese, Italian and Portuguese - Brazil.